 Insightly is a CRM that packs a ton of great features into its free product, many of which help real estate agents organize contacts and leads, as well as set up email campaigns and an outreach schedule.

-Best Insightly Feature For Real Estate Agents: Robust Analytics
+Best Insightly Feature for Real Estate Agents: Robust Analytics

-These numbers still do a great job of telling the story of your performance at every stage of the pipeline.
+These numbers do a great job of telling the story of your performance at every stage of the pipeline.

-The two major challenges of the Insightly free CRM are the lack of customization and customer support
+The two major challenges of the Insightly free CRM are the lack of customization and customer support.